 When meeting people and listening to them, you will want to tilt your head to the side.
 The tilting of the head to the side, exposing the side of the neck, is one of the most used yet least understood body-language behavior.
 This behavior signifies the person is listening and interested.
 It is powerfully disarming behavior – extremely useful during a confrontation.
 Coupled with a smile, this is one of the most effective ways to win over others.

 The 7 Points of impression are your ground rules for sparking a connection with others and establishing a good rapport.
 You’ve been playing the game of body language subconsciously all of your life.
 Now is the time to observe it in others and demonstrate positive body language in all of your communications.
 Start with this one Point of Impression, Face & Neck and strengthen your nonverbal skills today.
-If you want to improve your body language communications today, my Personal Influential Communications course includes the 7 Points of Impression and more!
+If you want to improve your body language communications today, discover more tips on my BLOG including the 7 Points of Impression and more!
 All my best to you in your communications.